forthy42/net2o/wiki/threat-model.md

 Snowden leaks.
 Therefore, the threat model has been influenced by two or three forms of adversaries:

-1. The criminal, who spread malware and spam, and break into centralized servers to steal passwords.
+1. The criminal, who spread malware and phishing, and break into centralized servers to steal passwords.

 2. The authoritarian state, e.g. China, which monitors activities and